gobbe05/bridgehelper/README.md

 #### Keys & Relations
 Keys are fields that allow relationships to be formed between rows which live in seperate tables.
 Keys are set by first marking the desired column as either a PRIMARY or FOREIGN key.
 Columns marked with FOREIGN should form connections with columns that are marked with PRIMARY.
-#### React
+### React & TypeScript
-React is a javascrpt library developed by facebook for creating user interfaces.
+React is a javascript library developed by facebook for creating user interfaces.
 It works by allowing web developers to create reusable UI components that efficiently update and render when the underlying data changes.
+React is a realitevely heavy framework which abstracts a lot of things such as the templating and state management.
+### PHP
+PHP is an open source general purpose scripting language.
+It fits well with web development and also works as a templating language.
+PHP runs on the server and has the ability to be both an api endpoint and web page.
+A PHP api endpoint can send data in different formats such as JSON which means that it is possible to build different standardized api's such as a REST api or a JSON api.
+It also works as a templating engine which means that you can run server code and compile server side rendered HTML using information from the server.
 #### PHP Router
 PHPRouter is a compact routing library for PHP.
-It allows for GET, PATCH/PUT, POST, DELETE and ANY routes.
+It allows for GET, PATCH/PUT, POST, DELETE and ANY routes which makes it very versatile in spite of its small size.
+#### Tailwind
+Tailwind is a css framework that has utility classes and themes.
+Postcss watches all the files that could include utility classes and compiles them into a single css file that only includes the necessary classnames.
+This means that the file doesn't have to grow linearly with the project and a classname only has to be defined once.
+Tailwind also supports different styles depending on different application state such as hover, active or viewport width.
+It supports different classes depending on if the browser is set to dark or light mode.
 ## Genomförande
+The first step in the process was to discuss expectations with Hans, the customer and write down his requirments.
+When the base requirments where known I began making a plan.
+The plan was to create a React application that uses a PHP backend.
+I also wanted to use a css framework and chose TailwindCSS.
+I began by installing PHPRouter and setup an endpoint with a wirldcard url that is supposed to be choosen if the requested url doesn't find a match earlier in the routes file.
+This endpoint is going to send the html file that intitalizes React.
+Making this endpoint match all request urls means that it is possible to use React router which works on the client side.
 ## Dokumentation av konstruktion, konfiguration och kod
 ### Configuration